Golden Generation (English football): Retrospective views

 Emile Heskey, a veteran of the 2002 World Cup, reflected in 2020 that the "Golden Generation" tag was inaccurate at the time due to the better players of reigning champions France and eventual winners Brazil.
 Heskey also said there were cliques in the team, that he socialised with his Liverpool teammates and not players from other clubs.
 Frank Lampard said in 2009 that the "Golden Generation" tag was a burden placed on the players by Crozier.

 Michael Owen said in 2021 that tactics were the downfall of the team: he said that the team should have played a 3–5–2 and not 4–4–2 formation due to a strength in central defence and central midfield.
 Lampard and Steven Gerrard were criticised as central midfield partners.
 Eriksson played Paul Scholes out of position on the left wing in order to accommodate the pair, and Scholes retired from the team after UEFA Euro 2004, aged 29; journalist Henry Winter identified the misuse of Scholes as a reason for the team's failure.
 The team was known for a wealth of central defenders including John Terry, Rio Ferdinand, Sol Campbell, Jamie Carragher, Ledley King and Jonathan Woodgate.
 Gerrard said in 2020 that the team failed because managers were incapable of getting the best out of the team, offering Rafael Benítez as a hypothetical alternative.

 The England team of manager Gareth Southgate, which reached the semi-finals of the 2018 FIFA World Cup and the final of UEFA Euro 2020 has been contrasted positively with the 2000s team.
 Eriksson referred to Southgate's team as a "second Golden Generation".
-In the 2020s, the 2000s Golden Generation such as Lampard and Gerrard have been criticised as performing poorly in their subsequent managerial careers.
+In the 2020s, the 2000s Golden Generation such as Rooney and Gerrard have been criticised as performing poorly in their subsequent managerial careers.